Guide

 The biggest signals are rushed treatment acceptance, shallow explanation of alternatives, financing pressure, overconfident cosmetic promises, and refusal to slow down when you ask basic questions.

-A calm second opinion is often the cleanest next step when several of these appear at once.
+A calm second opinion is often the cleanest next step when several of these appear at once, especially if the contrast between two explanations is becoming more important than the office aesthetic.

 What to do next